 Service animals, including guide, hearing ear and service animals for persons with physical disabilities are always welcome on PAL.

-PAL vehicles are able to transport individuals who use a wheelchair or scooter as a mobility aide.
+PAL vehicles can transport individuals who use a wheelchair or scooter as a mobility aide.
 Mobility aids cannot exceed 30 inches in width and 48 inches in length when measured two inches from the ground and cannot exceed 800 pounds when occupied.

 NFTA’s PAL Pass